 INTERFAITH WORKS OVERNIGHT SHELTER

-For the past four years, OUUC members have provided food and hosts each third and fourth Wednesday at the shelter located in the First Christian Church in downtown Olympia.
+For the past few years, OUUC members have provided food and hosts each third and fourth Wednesday at the shelter located in the First Christian Church in downtown Olympia.
 Currently the Hosts are not needed, but food donations are.

 Each night four to six volunteer hosts assist Shelter employees, and/or serve the nightly dinner to 41 overnight residents, as well as 15 to 20 non-residents who come to the Shelter parking lot each night.
 The dinners include four or five main dishes and side dishes.
 Between 2,912 and 3,172 meals are served each year by 208 to 312 hosts.

 To volunteer to support OUUC’s work at the Overnight Shelter or the monthly dinner for the Tiny Homes Project, contact Jo Ann Young

 Each month a team of OUUC volunteers prepares and serves a meal at Olympia’s Community Kitchen at the Salvation Army, serving up to 200 guests a night in the dining area.
 Want to help peel, chop, cook and serve a wonderful dinner?
 Contact Karmel Shields.

 Blankets, clothing, toiletries, first aid supplies, and food are regularly collected at OUUC, for those living in encampments or visiting the Care Center in downtown Olympia.
 Operated by Interfaith Works and Providence St. Peter, the Care Center offers a warm place during the day, where guests can take showers, do laundry, and connect with assistance programs.
 Supplies also go to Interfaith Works Overnight Shelter, Salvation Army, and Union Gospel Mission for their guests.

 Each year several OUUC programs provide funds to the shelters and services serving the homeless.